Shothogun/Shothogun/README.md

 -->

 Just a computer engineering looking for some nice projects and learn a lot at the developers community!
+Here u will find some repo of my university projects and personal projects!
+Have fun and a nice trip!

-- Ruby on Rails developer(back and fullstack)
+- :diamonds:	Ruby on Rails developer(back and fullstack)
-- React/React-native/Node beginner developer 😄
+- :atom: React/React-native/Node beginner developer 😄